WXIN: Sale to Nexstar Media Group

 After a failed attempt by Sinclair Broadcast Group to acquire Tribune Media, Nexstar Media Group announced in December 2018 that it would acquire the company.
 Nexstar already owned WISH-TV and WNDY-TV in the Indianapolis market, and due to FCC ownership rules and scrutiny, Nexstar was required to divest two of the stations; the company ultimately elected to sell WISH and WNDY to the owner of Bayou City Broadcasting, in favor of retaining WTTV and WXIN.
 The deal closed on September 19, 2019.

 On June 13, 2024, Fox Sports announced an agreement to become the exclusive broadcaster of the IndyCar Series beginning in 2025 under a multi-year deal, with all races airing on the Fox network.
 As a result, local television rights to the Indianapolis 500 moved to WXIN from NBC affiliate WTHR.
-Per Indianapolis Motor Speedway rules, the live broadcast is blacked out on channel 59 if the race does not sell out, which it did in 2025.
+Per Indianapolis Motor Speedway rules, the live broadcast is blacked out on channel 59 if the race does not sell out, which it did in 2025 and 2026.

 On August 19, 2025, Nexstar Media Group agreed to acquire Tegna for $6.2 billion.
-In Indianapolis, Tegna already owns WTHR and WALV-CD.
+In Indianapolis, Tegna already owned WTHR and WALV-CD.
+The deal was approved and completed in March 2026.
+As part of the transaction, Nexstar committed to the divestiture of WTHR within two years, along with five other stations, mostly in markets where the two companies combined held four TV station licenses.